BumpConductor/OpenBUMPS/Readme.md

 # OpenBUMP

-Data to be stored in a Document Store - MongoDB

 ## Data Model

+Data to be stored in a Document Store - MongoDB.

 The database will contain 3 collections:
 - Bumps